Research topics and projects

 Table of contents

-The Chair's core research areas are the development of methods and application of satellite data and derived products for the observation, analysis, modeling and prediction of changes in land ecosystems and their interactions with the carbon and water cycle and climate.
-Core research areas include microwave remote sensing for forest-water interactions, remote sensing for forest fire research and management, and remote sensing for landscape change and agriculture, using and developing data-based methods of time series analysis, machine learning, artificial intelligence, and process-based radiative transfer and environmental modeling and model-data integration techniques.
-Research projects and qualification work cover both basic research topics and practical requirements.
+The Chair’s core research areas focus on the development of methods and the application of satellite data and derived products for the observation, analysis, modeling, and prediction of changes in terrestrial ecosystems and their interactions with the carbon and water cycles and the climate.
+Core research areas include microwave remote sensing for forest-water interactions, remote sensing for wildfire research and management, and applied remote sensing for forestry and agriculture.
+To this end, we use and develop data-driven methods of time-series analysis, machine learning, and artificial intelligence, as well as process-based radiative transfer and environmental models and model-data integration techniques.
+Research projects and theses cover both topics in basic research and practical applications.

 List of all publications